vecjar/azure-resume/README.md

 To streamline the deployment process, I built a fully automated CI/CD pipeline with Azure DevOps, ensuring effortless updates to the website in the future.
 The entire infrastructure, including the website and services, was provisioned using Bicep.

-This project gave me the opportunity to deepen my experience with a variety of Azure resources—some of which were new to me and others that I had previously worked with as a Junior Cloud Consultant.
+This project gave me the opportunity to deepen my experience with a variety of Azure resources, some of which were new to me and others that I had previously worked with as a Junior Cloud Consultant.
 By leveraging Bicep to provision the necessary services and connecting the front and back ends to Azure DevOps Pipelines, I achieved my goal of creating a semi automated and scalable solution for hosting my Azure resume.

 # Components
 Frontend: